Fra0128/Symbolic-Mathematics-with-SymPy/README.md

 WORKING PROGRESS!

 # Symbolic Mathematics with SymPy

 This project is a collection of examples and tutorials showcasing the capabilities of SymPy for symbolic mathematics.
-SymPy is a Python library for symbolic mathematics.

 **Table of Contents**

 - Introduction
 - Installation
 - Examples